bhlieberman/taskmaster/app/README.md

 For lab 27, a settings and task detail page has been added.
 On the settings page, a user can now save their username.

 Lab 28: `RecyclerView` implemented with instances `Task` as viewable items.

+Lab 29: Database access using the Room library for SQLite.